jamesp-epcc/tier2-safe-docs/safe-guide-pi.rst

 well: it's your responsibility to make sure this is right.

-When you accept a user, an automatic request is generated to create the account on the appropriate Tier-2 system.
+When you accept a user, an automatic request is generated to create the account on the Cirrus system.
 When this has been done, the user is emailed; allow a working day for this.
 The user can then login to SAFE and pick up their initial password for the facility account.